Spokane Velocity: Club culture

 The team's largest supporters' group is the 509 Syndicate, which organizes a march to the match through Riverfront Park to One Spokane Stadium.
-The 509 Syndicate takes part in drumming and chanting during each match, and stand behind the goal at the south end of the stadium.
+The 509 Syndicate takes part in drumming and chanting during each match, and are found in section 125, midfield east side.
 Their mascot is the "Goats", a reference to the Garbage Goat sculpture in Riverfront Park.

 Broadcasting

 Local Spokane television stations KHQ/SWX broadcast a selection of Velocity matches throughout the season.
 Similarly, KREM 2/KSKN 22 cover some home matches.
 The club's matches have also been televised on CBS Sports Network as part of a national contract with USL League One.
 With a couple of exceptions, all USL League One matches are streamed on ESPN+.

 Affiliated teams

 In June 2021, Spokane was named as one of the founding cities of the USL W League, a women's league that began play in 2022.
 The team is set to join W League for the 2024 season, along with the completion of One Spokane Stadium.

 Spokane's ownership announced in October 2022 that they wanted to bring professional women's soccer to the city.
 A women's team representing Spokane in the USL Super League was announced in May 2023.
 It will be owned by the USL Spokane ownership group and begin play in August 2024, sharing their home stadium with the men's team and W League team.
 The team name was announced in November 2023, as Spokane Zephyr FC.
 The club held their first match, which ended in a 1–1 with Fort Lauderdale United FC, at a sold-out One Spokane Stadium on August 17, 2024.